yaroslav-shv96/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/Mid Course Project/README.md

 GROUP BY 1;
 ```

-#Result:
+**Result:**

 <img width="456" alt="6" src="https://github.com/yaroslav-shv96/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/assets/159712709/457c403c-6519-4685-8c6f-083acecc44b8">

-💡8 - I’d love for you to quantify the impact of our billing test, as well.
-Please analyze the lift generated from the test (Sep 10 – Nov 10), in terms of revenue per billing page session, and then pull the number of billing page sessions for the past month to understand monthly impact.
+:round_pushpin: **I’d love for you to quantify the impact of our billing test, as well.
+Please analyze the lift generated from the test (Sep 10 – Nov 10), in terms of revenue per billing page session, and then pull the number of billing page sessions for the past month to understand monthly impact.**

-Step :
+**Steps:**

-Check billing-2 test was created
++ Check billing-2 test was created
-Calculate or aggregate the sessions and price_usd for /billing and /billing-2
++ Calculate or aggregate the sessions and price_usd for /billing and /billing-2
-Calculate billing page sessions for the past month (Sep 27 – Nov 27) and estimate revenue
++ Calculate billing page sessions for the past month (Sep 27 – Nov 27) and estimate revenue

+**Query:**
 ```sql
 SELECT
 billing_version_seen,